dheurtev/frua-base/README.md

 My aim is to be generic and tested.

-**frua-base shall not pull dependencies other than the standard library (except for packaging and documentation).
+**frua-base shall not pull dependencies other than the standard library (except for packaging and documentation) and a pre-approved list of MIT, BSD, Apache 2.0 based dependencies.
 It should not reimplement the standard library.**

 This library is free to use and reuse (MIT Licensed).